Where can I access a list of scholarships?

 If a scholarship is not granted for one semester, students are encouraged to reapply for the next semester.

 Could more than one scholarship be awarded to a student?

 If there is an unusual or extenuating circumstance, an additional scholarship might be permitted.

 How many credit hours should I be enrolled in to be considered for a Foundation Scholarship?

 Many Foundation scholarships are awarded to both part-time and full-time students.
 Six credit hours are needed to be considered a part-time student, whereas 12 credit hours are needed to be considered a full-time time student.
 Because some scholarships are available only to full-time students, please refer to the individual scholarship for details.

 How long does it take to receive notification of the award of a scholarship?

 After each fall and spring deadline (please see Answer 5), the Scholarship Selection Committee meets to select recipients.
 The committee may meet multiple times to determine all awards.
-For the fall semester, award and decline letters are generally sent by July 15.
-For the spring semester, letters are sent by January 5.
+For the fall semester, award and decline emails are generally sent by June 30.
+For the spring semester, emails are sent by December 31.